James-HoneyBadger/GulfOfMexico/configs/README.md

-# Gulf of Mexico Language Configurations
+# Gulf of Mexico — Language Presets

-This directory contains preset language configurations for Gulf of Mexico.
+Curated, ready-to-use configurations for Gulf of Mexico.
+Use a preset as-is or as a starting point for your own variant.

-## Available Configurations
+## 📦 Available Presets

 ### `python_like.yaml`
 Python-style syntax variant: